officialfm/officialfm-ruby/README.md

 ## Copyright

 Copyright (c) 2011 Amos Wenger.

+This project is distributed under the New BSD License.
 See LICENSE for details.

 Based on [@pengwynn's Gowalla API wrapper](https://github.com/pengwynn/gowalla)